 ‘Where is Laos?’ is the most often asked question when I tell somebody that I am from Laos.
 Well, you cannot be blamed because you don’t know about this small country with more than 7 million people locating inside the unspoiled corner of the world.

 Searching no further, we are going to give you the answer within this article; and moreover, you can find 10 best places to visit in Laos.
-If you are the backpackers, we have 10 best places for you to hang out.

 First, we will see what we are going to read.